fico7489/laravel-updated-related/README.md

 ```
 and after that adjust configuration, see more in below section.

+4.Use Fico7489\Laravel\UpdatedRelated\Traits\UpdatedRelatedTrait in your base model or only in  a smaller set of models if you want

-4.Use Fico7489\Laravel\UpdatedRelated\Events\ModelChanged event which will be fired when any base model or any related model is updated, created or deleted.
+5.Use Fico7489\Laravel\UpdatedRelated\Events\ModelChanged event which will be fired when any base model or any related model is updated, created or deleted.

 and that's it, enjoy.